asanbl4/SmartConImageGenerator/README.md

 4. **Telegram Bot**:
    - Interact with the project data and images through the Aiogram bot.
 Supported commands include:
      - `send photo/file` — it will automatically upload to the firebase which will be up-to-date in the test dashboard's markdown
+     - You can try it out at Telegram: @smartcon_test_bot

 ## Features